This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Placental complications are sometimes an unfortunate part of pregnancy and childbirth.
-Although in most instances, physicians can detect the issues early and correct the problems, there are other times in which placental problems are so severe that they can cause severe medical issues for infants, including cerebral palsy.
+Placental complications can cause cerebral palsy.
+They are sometimes an unfortunate part of pregnancy and childbirth.
+Although in most instances, physicians can detect the issues early and correct the problems, there are other times in which placental issues are so severe that they can cause serious medical problems for infants, including cerebral palsy.

 Symptoms of placenta previa include: